AMWA-TV/is-device-configuration/docs/API requests.md

 This is equivalent to invoking the `GetPropertiesByPath` method on the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).

+Retrieving properties through the `bulkProperties` endpoint allows a user to perform a `full backup` or a `partial backup`.

+A `full backup` is a [backup data set](Backup%20&%20restore.md#definitions) returned by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` parameter set to true.

+A `partial backup` is a [backup data set](Backup%20&%20restore.md#definitions) returned by a `GET` operation on the `/bulkProperties` endpoint of any object of the device model, other than the root block.
+A partial backup can also be obtained by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` query parameter set to false; however this will only result in a backup of the root block only.

 ## PUT

 ### Changing a property